Skip to main content

 Our monthly educational programs are on the third Saturday of each month (except July and December) at UNM Continuing Education Conference Center, North Building, Classroom D, 1634 University Blvd NE, Albuquerque, NM 87131.
 Guests are welcome!

-Next RGAA Member Meeting
+Next Members' Meeting

-Saturday, October 19, 2024, 9 am - Noon
+, 9 am - Noon

 UNM Continuing Education, North Building, 1634 University Blvd NE, Albuquerque, NM 87131